What is a Short Term Loan?

 1. Merchant cash advances

 This type of short term loan is actually a cash advance but one that still operates like a loan.
-As such, the lender loans the amount needed by the borrower.
+The lender loans the amount needed by the borrower.
 The borrower makes the loan payments by allowing the lender to access the borrower’s credit facility.
-Each time a purchase by a customer of the borrower is made, a certain percentage of the sale is taken by the lender.
+Each time a purchase by a customer of the borrower is made, a certain percentage of the proceeds is taken by the lender until the loan is repaid.

 2. Lines of credit